Voronoi To The World

 One way to identify all of the vertices in a Voronoi graph is to loop over each triplet of sites and then construct the corresponding circumcircles.
 For each of these circumcircles we then loop over the remaining sites to check for inclusion, with the centers of the empty circumcircles defining vertices.

 Because there are { N \choose 3 } = \frac{ N \, (N - 1) \, (N - 2) }{ 6 } triplets of sites and { N \choose 2 } = \frac{ N \, (N - 1) }{ 2 } pairs of sites to consider, however, the number of operations we need to implement this brute-force approach scales cubically with the number of sites.
+Adding twice as many sites requires six times more operations, and hence six times the cost.

 We can, however, do even better.
-By systematically scanning across a plane Fortune’s algorithm Berg et al. (2008) is able construct Voronoi graph with a number of operations proportional to N \log N. This performance turns out to be theoretically optimal.
+By systematically scanning across a plane Fortune’s algorithm Berg et al. (2008) is able construct a Voronoi graph with a number of operations proportional to N \log N. This performance turns out to be theoretically optimal.
 The main downside of Fortune’s algorithm is that is requires some care to understand and then implement in a way that achieves that optimal scaling.

 3.2 The Sweep Line

-Fortune’s algorithm processes the sites not by working through a list but rather by systematically scanning across the ambient plane with the use of a sweep line.
+Fortune’s algorithm processes the sites not by working through a list but rather by geometrically scanning across the ambient plane with the use of a sweep line.
 Sites on one side of the sweep line are active and can contribute to the construction of the Voronoi graph while sites on the other side are inactive and cannot yet contribute.
 As the sweep line progresses more sites are processed and more of the Voronoi graph is built up.

 In theory a sweep line can progress in any direction, but most references consider vertical lines that scan horizontally from left to right, horizontal lines that scan vertically from top to bottom, or horizontal lines that scan vertically from bottom to top.
 These axis-aligned orientations of the sweep line make geometric calculations substantially more straightforward.